 A number of costs within the junior and senior year nursing curriculum are substantially higher than those for other majors at Northwest University.
 These costs include:

 - An application fee submitted to NursingCAS with your application to the nursing program.
-The ATITEAS, our entrance exam, is $65 at Northwest University (NU) and is paid at the time of the exam.

 - A practicum fee.
 This fee is assessed equally each semester for 6 credits.
 A principle reason for this fee is the cost of the low student-to-faculty member ratio in practicum or “clinical” settings.
 State regulation limits the ratio to 10 students to one faculty member, and NU endeavors to keep the ratio even lower to improve the academic experience.